ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![Transit Gateway Manager](https://docs.aws.amazon.com/vpc/latest/tgw/images/nm-multi-region-tgw.png)

-**Transit Gateway Network Manager** (Network Manager) enables you to centrally manage your networks that are built around transit gateways.
-You can visualize and monitor your global network across AWS Regions and on-premises locations.

 **AWS Direct Connect gateway** is a grouping of virtual private gateways and private virtual interfaces that belong to the same AWS account.
 A Direct Connect gateway is a globally available resource.
 You can create the Direct Connect gateway in any Region and access it from all other Regions.